rammpeter/jarbler/README.md

 Pack a Ruby on Rails application into an executable jar file.

 Jarbler allows you to create an self executing Java jar file containing your Ruby on Rails application.

+This tool is inspired by the widely used jRuby runner Warbler.
+In contrast to Warbler no Java servlet container is needed for execution.
-The application is executed using jRuby.
+Instead the configured Ruby app server of the Rails application (usually Puma) is executed using the jRuby runtime jars.

 ## Installation